Case of Amina El Filali: Suicide and immediate reactions

 Amina El Filali killed herself by ingesting rat poison.
 According to members of her family, she did so out of despair after being forced to marry Mustafa Fellaq, a man ten years older than her who had raped her twice.
 In spite of confusion in the accounts of her family and rapist-husband immediately after, Mustapha El Khalfi, the government's spokesperson and minister of Communications declared: "The girl was raped twice, the last one when she was married.
 We have to do an in-depth study of the situation and of the possibility of giving stricter sentences in the framework of a revision of article 475.
 We cannot ignore this tragedy."

 The suicide immediately caused great national and international outrage.
 People shared the story and their outrage on social media.
 A Twitter account and a hashtag #RIPAmina on Twitter were active with thousands of messages around the world, and an online petition "Avaaz-RIP Amina" had gathered more than 770 000 signatures by the month of April 2012.
 Although their numbers were much more reduced (200 to 400), people also demonstrated.
 In Larache, sit-ins were organized in front of the court which would have been responsible for Amina's case.
 A demonstration was also held in front of Parliament with people holding placards saying: "We are all Aminas", "Clause 475 killed me", "RIP Amina."
 International media also widely covered the story.
 They called for the punishment of the rapist, but mostly for a revision of a law considered outdated and criminal.
-In the words of Khadija Rouggani, a lawyer and activist: "She was a victim of a law article that erases a double crime: abduction or corruption of a minor and rape.
-The incriminated article 475 is only one of the numerous dispositions of the penal code that reveal its patriarcal and conservative philosophy.
-Women are reduced to bodies to be ."
+In the words of Khadija Rouggani, a lawyer and activist: "She was the victim of a law that erases with a stroke of an eraser a double crime: the corruption of a minor and rape.
+The incriminated article 475 is only one of the numerous dispositions of the penal code that reveal its patriarchal and conservative philosophy.
+Women are reduced to bodies to be controlled."

 While the Minister of Justice Mustafa Ramid, from the governing Islamist Justice and Development Party, released a statement in which he mentioned Amina's consent rather than a rape, the Ministry of Justice itself published another release in which it assured that it respected the law and the higher interest of the child [Amina El Filali] by not suing.
-The Democratic league of women's rights filed a complaint so that Amina El Filali's husband might be judged.
-In the meantime, Al Massae, Morocco's most popular daily newspaper, organized a roundtable and invited Bassima Hakkaoui, the Minister of Women, Family and Social Development (and the only female minister in the government), Amina's family as well as, more surprisingly, her husband, sparking further outrage, although he did not attend.
+The Democratic league of women's rights filed a complaint so that Amina El Filali's rapist-husband might be judged.
+In the meantime, Al Massae, Morocco's most popular daily newspaper, organized a roundtable and invited Bassima Hakkaoui, the Minister of Women, Family and Social Development (and the only female minister in the government), Amina's family as well as, more surprisingly, her rapist-husband, sparking further outrage, although he did not attend.